ibm-cloud-docs/activity-tracker/at_faq.md

 * Scenario 1: The service is provisioned in a location where the {{site.data.keyword.atracker_short}} service is available.

-    1. Identify the location where your service is provisioned.
+    1. Identify the location where your Cloud service is provisioned.

     2. Check whether the {{site.data.keyword.atracker_short}} service is available in that region.
 See [Locations](/docs/atracker?topic=atracker-regions).

     3. For {{site.data.keyword.at_short}} hosted event search, check that you have an {{site.data.keyword.atracker_short}} instance provisioned in the same location where your service is provisioned.
 For {{site.data.keyword.atracker_short}}, check that you have a targets and routes defined correctly.

-* Scenario 2: The service is provisioned in a location where the {{site.data.keyword.at_full_notm}} service is not available.
+* Scenario 2: The Cloud service is provisioned in a location where the {{site.data.keyword.at_full_notm}} service is not available.

-    1. Identify the location where your service is provisioned.
+    1. Identify the location where your Cloud service is provisioned.

     2. Check the [Cloud services locations](/docs/activity-tracker?topic=activity-tracker-regions) to identify the {{site.data.keyword.at_short}} instance where events are available.